tiramiseb/terraform_packer_ansible/README.md

   SaltStack for professional reasons (I worked with long-running server, most important part was not to define how servers had to be installed but how they must be maintained in a correct state).

+I also knew concepts which are common between tools.
+Ansible can be compared to SaltStack, Terraform can be compared to SaltCloud...

 ## Components and their interactions